 Anna believes that no matter who you are or where you come from, you should be able to find a job that speaks to your passions, achieve upward economic mobility, and have a strong quality of life.
 Access to affordable education plays a key role in this.
-Whether through a four-year degree, certification, or apprenticeship — Anna wants to build infrastructure and promote policy that develops and attracts a talent pool of well-trained and well-paid workers.
-Central Florida workers should earn a living wage, be able to collectively bargain, and have the opportunity to become managers, entrepreneurs, and business owners themselves.
+Whether through a four-year degree, certification, or apprenticeship — Anna is helping to build infrastructure and promote policy that develops and attracts a talent pool of well-trained and well-paid workers.
+Anna is fighting hard to support the employment of our veterans too, and those who are formally incarcerated.
+All central Florida workers should earn a living wage, be able to collectively bargain, and have the opportunity to become managers, entrepreneurs, and business owners themselves.

 Access to high-quality healthcare is just as important for community prosperity as good schools and well-maintained roads.
 That’s why Anna believes that we should approach healthcare as a public infrastructure issue, prioritizing policies that keep health costs low, while also pursuing public options that ensure all Floridians have access to timely, effective care.
 Anna has been a fierce advocate for the expansion of Medicaid and firmly believes that all health insurance plans should include coverage for birth control options and mental health care.
 Companies should also be incentivized to provide earned sick time to their employees along with adequate parental leave.
 Happy and healthy staff equate to increased productivity and improved profit margins, too.